Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 What Are Bobber Doggin Bobbers

-Most anglers will use slip bobbers with bobber stops and beads and these do work well, especially in really deep water over 12 feet deep.
+Most anglers will use slip bobbers with bobber stops and beads and these do work well, especially in deeper water over twelve feet deep.
 However, you can also use a fixed float, or fixed bobber, which is a bobber that does not slide up and down the line.

-Fixed floats are good in shallow water under 10 feet.
+Fixed floats are good in shallow water under twelve feet.
 I’ve tried both types of floats with equal success.
 You can use any river float that the guys use for float fishing.

 Bobber Doggin For Steelhead